For most high achievers, the thought of failing at anything is paralyzing, demoralizing, and terrifying. Especially failing in public.

 I spent a great deal of effort trying to correct what I perceived as a personal defect.
 I forced myself to go to sleep sooner, even though I’d still be full of energy and toss and turn.
 As an adult, I came to rely on enormous amounts of coffee to keep from falling asleep.

 But I also noticed that when others were burning out by 2 or 3 PM, I was hitting my stride.
-I could work very well, late into the night.
+I could work effectively late into the night, unlike my comrades.

 I ultimately failed at “correcting” my sleep cycle.
 But in the process I learned that I was stronger at different times in the day.
 So I focused my work in those parts of my day instead of trying to force energy and wakefulness into my morning.